cypator/splate-api/source/index.html.md

 ## FIX Post Trade

-For clients or partners requiring a post-trade message (support only for Taker API), and that can code to the Cypator FIX API the following Trade Capture Report (AE) message will be sent.
+For clients or partners requiring a post-trade message (supported only for Taker API), and that can code to the Cypator FIX API the following Trade Capture Report (AE) message will be sent.
 In addition, in the event of a communication breakdown, the client can send a “Request Trade Capture Report” message and include in it all the Order IDs for which they want to verify if a trade was created or not.